What mixture to use.

 - Poultry manure.

-These are carbon rich or slow to compost materials.
+These are carbon rich or slow to decompose materials.

 - Cardboard such as cereal boxes and egg cartons